 Both effects can be considered “modulation effects” as both effects have their primary modulated parameter (pitch for vibrato and amplitude for tremolo) modulated by a sort of low-frequency oscillator.

-So then, the “vibrato” effect that is built into some guitar amplifiers (the one that modulates the volume of the output signal) is, in reality, the effect of tremolo.
+So then, the “vibrato” effect built into some guitar amplifiers (the one that modulates the volume of the output signal) is, in reality, the effect of tremolo.

 Similarly, the “tremolo arm” or whammy bar of a guitar does not introduce tremolo.
 Rather, it offers manual pitch variation that resembles the effect of vibrato.

-The Fender Tone Master Deluxe Reverb (link to check the price on Amazon) is but one example of an amplifier with a “vibrato” (tremolo) effect.
+The Fender Tone Master Deluxe Reverb is but one example of an amplifier with a “vibrato” (tremolo) effect.

 The vibrato vocal technique is sometimes called tremolo if the pitch variations are wide and/or slow.
 This can also lead to confusion between the two terms.
 Note that, in this case, tremolo is simply a slower form of vibrato, which is a more common term in singing.